commercionetwork/commercionetwork/docs/app_developers/README.md

 # Developers Guides

 ## Our Mission
-We want to provide anyone anywhere the ability to exchange and sign digital documents using the blockchain technology.
+* We want to provide anyone anywhere the ability to exchange and sign digital documents using the blockchain technology.
-We have created a set of guides and tools to provide the best Developer Experience (DX) in the blockchain sector.
+* We have created a set of guides and tools to provide the best Developer Experience (DX) in the blockchain sector.
-We want to do what Stripe did for payments, make it super easy and super fast to develop apps on the blockchain.
+* We want to do what Stripe did for payments, make it super easy and super fast to develop apps on the blockchain.
-We want to make developers feel at home with therir own languages and paradigms, to ship things today not next year.
+* We want to make developers feel at home with therir own languages and paradigms, to ship things today not next year.

-## The Developers online Guide
+## The Developers Guide (online)
-The step by step prtactical guide that explayn any developer how to master the technology thta will change the world
+The step by step prtactical guide that explains to any developer how to master the technology that will change the world

 * [developers-guide.commercio.network](https://developers-guide.commercio.network)

-## The Developers Guide Printed Book
+## The Developers Guide (Printed Book)
-For the developers that loves reading things on good old printed book we hav created a visual guide.
+For the developers that love reading things on the good old printed book we have published a beautifully designed visual guide.

-* Available on Amazon (soon)
+* Available on Amazon and Kindle (soon)

-## Commercio.app
+## The Commercio.app
-The Commercio Blockchain Challenge App  Learn, take the Quiz and reuse the Code.
-Accept the Challenge to learn how to develop a Blockchain app on commercio.network and EARN 500 Commercio Cash Credits
+The Commercio Blockchain Challenge App.
+Learn, take the Quiz and Try the Code.
+Serious developers only 😉 If you feel confident with the material you can take The Blockchain Challenge and EARN €500 in Commercio Cash Credits.

 * Apple iOS App (soon)
 * Google Android App (soon)

-How It Works
+### How It Works

-Download the App You Download the App and register providing your personal data and your company affiliation you will be able to freely operate on the Blockchain testnet
+* DONLOAD THE APP and register providing your data and your company affiliation; you will be able to operate with FREE TOKENS on the [testnet.Commercio.netork](https://testnet.Commercio.netork)

-LEARN, QUIZ and CODE Find a Commercio.network Blockchain Developer primer with Copy Paste code examples to create your own App
+* LEARN, QUIZ and TRY Find a Commercio.network Blockchain Developer primer with Copy Paste code examples to create your own App

-TAKE THE CHALLENGE If you pass ALL the Quizzes, then your company will be able to Join our [consortium](https://commercioconsortium.org) as Certified Developer and you will get 500 Cash Credits
+* TAKE THE CHALLENGE If you pass ALL the Quizzes, then your company will be able to Join our [consortium](https://commercioconsortium.org) as Certified Developer and you will get €500 Cash Credits

 ## Our SDKs

+As a reference here all the Open source libraries and SDK.

 |  | Dart/Flutter | Kotlin/Java | C#/Dot.net | GoLang | C++ | Phyton | Rust |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |